PoC-dev/as400-sfltemplates/readme.md

 ###### Using record formats to group screen elements
 Screen elements to be shown on a screen are grouped into a so called *record formats*.
 Display files can contain multiple record formats.
 There are different types of record formats, the most important ones being regular ones and subfile record formats, with the accompanying subfile control record format.

 A simple record format usually fills the entire display, but it's also possible to create record formats occupying only parts of a screen display.
-This possibility is exploited with Subfiles, so one screen can show headings for the subfile along with the subfile itself.
+This possibility is exploited with subfiles, so one screen can show headings for the subfile along with the subfile itself.
 Finally, it's possible to draw windows on a screen.
-Each window can contain at least one or more record formats itself.
+Each window can contain at least one or more record formats itself, including subfiles.
+Confining a subfile into a window is the only way to limit the horizontal expansion of a subfile over the complete display width.
 Hence, almost arbitrarily complex screen displays can be developed, assisting the user by not obscuring the base data display with a new screen, but only partly with a window.

 With some effort of creativity, it's possible to create sort of pseudo graphics output, commonly known as *ASCII Art* (but in this case, it's *EBCDIC Art*).
 Capabilities are somewhat limited with the given screen estate, though.

 The DSPF provided has record formats for a list- and a details screen, both in 24×80 display mode only.
-The sole other supported mode is 27×132.
+The sole other supported mode by OS/400 and successors is 27×132.

 Some restrictions apply when dynamically switching display modes, so this capability is out of scope for this project.